Citroën 2CV: 1960–1969

 In 1960, the production of the 375 cc engine ended.
-In the front fenders rectangular turn signals were integrated on some export models.
 The corrugated metal bonnet was replaced by a five-rib glossy cover.
-Simultaneously, the grille was slightly modified (flatter shape with a curved top edge).
+Simultaneously, the grille was slightly modified (flatter shape with a curved top edge).Rectangular turn signals were integrated to the front wings on the AZAM export model; these became round on post-1970 cars when indicators were fitted to the rear of the car too.
+As a result the flashers disappeared from their traditional home high on the rear three quarter panel.

 The 2 CV 4 × 4 2CV Sahara appeared in December 1960.
 This had an additional engine-transmission unit in the rear, mounted the other way around and driving the rear wheels.
 For the second engine there was a separate push-button starter and choke.
 With a gearstick between the front seats, both transmissions were operated simultaneously.
 For the two engines, there were separate petrol tanks under the front seats.
 The filler neck sat in the front doors.
 Both engines (and hence axles) could be operated independently.
 The spare wheel was mounted on the bonnet.
 The car had ample off-road capability, but at twice the price of the standard 2CV.
 694 were produced until 1968 and one more in 1971.
 Many were used by the Swiss Post as a delivery vehicle.
 Today they are highly collectible.

 Also in 1960, the corrugated Citroën H Van style "ripple bonnet" of convex swages was replaced (except for the Sahara), with one using six larger concave swages and looked similar until the end of production.
 The 2CV had suicide doors in front from 1948 to 1964, replaced with front hinged doors from 1965 to 1990.

 In 1961, Citroën launched a new model based on the 2CV chassis, with a four-door sedan body and a reverse rake rear window: the Citroën Ami.
 In 1962, the engine power was increased to 14 hp-metric and top speed to 85 km/h.
 A sunroof was installed.
 In 1963, the engine power was increased to 18 hp-metric.
 An electric wiper motor replaced the drive on the speedometer.
 The ammeter was replaced by a charging indicator light.
 The speedometer was moved from the window frame into the dash.
 Instead of a dipstick/measuring rod, a fuel gauge was introduced.